 - Don’t worry if everything isn’t perfect.
 The more variety in colors, sizes and textures, the better and more ‘natural’ the wreath will look.

-As always, if you make this recipe please let me know by commenting/rating below.
+If you make this Antipasto Wreath please let me know by leaving a comment and rating below.
 If you take a picture, tag me on Instagram @thechowdown.
 I love seeing your recreations!

 - 1 (8 oz) container mini fresh mozzarella balls